reactphp/promise/README.md

 ### When

-The `Promise\When` class provides useful methods for as joining, mapping and reducing collections of promises.
+The `Promise\When` class provides useful methods for joining, mapping and reducing collections of promises.

 #### When::all()